 Guests will also enjoy the cycling trails of the Santa Monica Beach area and the nearby Santa Monica Pier.
 For more information on this guided bike tour and all it has to offer, book through Viator to secure your spot.

 7. Venice Beach Skate Park

 Address: 1800 Ocean Front Walk, Venice, CA 90291

-For skateboarders and skateboard enthusiasts, Venice Beach features the 16,000 square foot Venice Beach Skate Park.
-Completed in 2009, the park was the final result of a 20-year campaign led by famous skateboarder, Jesse Martinez.
+For skateboarders and skateboard enthusiasts, Venice Beach features the 16,000-square-foot Venice Beach Skate Park.
+Completed in 2009, the park was the final result of a 20-year campaign led by a famous skateboarder, Jesse Martinez.
 At a cost of $3.5 million, it is the most expensive skate park ever constructed.

 The Venice Skate Park is located directly across from the Venice Beach Boardwalk and is easily accessed from its closest cross-streets, Market Street or Speedway.
 Visitors to the park can either watch from the side or hop on a skateboard and try it for themselves.